kellan/laughingmeme/_posts/asides/2004-08-25-no-one-ive-ever-met-has-ever-been-able-to-tell-me-what-the-hell-online-social-networks-are-for.md

 ---
 id: 2487
-title: 'No one I&#8217;ve ever met has ever been able to tell me what the hell online social networks are for.'
+title: 'No one Ive ever met has ever been able to tell me what the hell online social networks are for.'
 date: '2004-08-25T11:58:49+00:00'
 author: Kellan
 layout: post